 - 1 rounded cup toasted pecans chopped

-- 3 cups coconut lightly packed into cup
+- 3 cups coconut lightly packed into cup (sweetened, from the baking aisle)

 - Preheat oven to 350 degrees